 Sampad works regularly with the University of Birmingham and has acted as a host organisation for several of the University’s internship and placement schemes.

-These include the Cultural Intern scheme which offers a paid six-month work placement with great opportunities to gain high-quality work experience at leading cultural organisations in the West Midlands.
-You can find out more about the adventures of of our interns below.
+These include the Cultural Intern scheme, which offers a paid six-month work placement with great opportunities to gain high-quality work experience at leading cultural organisations in the West Midlands.
+You can find out more about the adventures of our interns below.

-Keep an eye on our website and social media channels for news about future opportunities!
+Keep an eye here and on our social media channels for news about future opportunities.

 Katy Wade: Cultural Intern 2011-12

 “I started my cultural internship with Sampad, fresh from completing my MA in Heritage Management at the Ironbridge Institute.
 I applied as Sampad was offering the chance to work on a dance leadership scheme for Moving Earth, a large-scale production which was part of the Cultural Olympiad.
 I had hoped to gain some experience in outreach and budget management… but what I got was a whole lot more!

 Due to my background in history, I was lucky enough to be asked to help write an application to the Heritage Lottery Fund for a new Sampad project called My Route, which explored the migration of residents along Stratford Road in South Birmingham.
 The development of this application, alongside the running of the leadership scheme, gave me a chance to build up invaluable hands-on experience and acquire a range of relevant, new skills within the arts & heritage sector.
 Sampad put a lot of trust in me and spent their time helping me to refine and develop my experience – something which is essential for graduates these days, if they want to gain their footing on the employment ladder.